aleefamirul/MobilePhoneShoppingSurvey/README.md

 ## Overview
 This course is designed to introduce beginners to the fundamental concepts of data analysis and statistics.
 It provides a practical, hands-on approach, making it accessible even to those without prior experience.
-The course emphasizes understanding core statistical concepts and applying them to real-world problems using practical tools.
+The course emphasizes understanding core statistical concepts and applying them to real-world problems using practical tools. originally, the analysis were made in google sheets due to accessibility, but I took an approach to do it in EXCEL instead.

 ## key features
 1. **Introduction to Data Analysis:** Covers the essentials of handling and analyzing data, including basic data cleaning and preprocessing techniques.